Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 Preferred Method is to install and activate the plugin through the WordPress plugin installer.

-1. Upload the plugin archive to the "/wp-content/plugins/" directory
+1. Upload the plugin archive to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Configure the plugin via admin control panel
+3. Configure the plugin via Resurs Bank control panel in admin.

 Are you using this plugin as an upgrade from an older version?
-Feel free to do that; upgrading is meant to be seamless and should not lead to hard breaking changes.
+No problems!
+Upgrading is meant to be seamless and should not lead to hard breaking changes.
 There might be configuration settings to take in consideration to look through, if they are still matching your own.
 This may be important especially if you have a custom setup.

 When you install this plugin and eventually did use an older version, you will also get the opportunity to import the old credentials.
 For full documentation, take a look at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw)

-However, this plugin release should not be considered an official upgrade from "an older version" as there currently are no old versions available yet - except from the *official release* from Resurs Bank.
+This plugin release should not be considered an official upgrade from "an older version" as there currently are no old versions available yet - except from the *official release* from Resurs Bank.
 For the moment, this is not the same thing.

 == Frequently Asked Questions ==